 - The Connections email newsletter includes a headline for each announcement, and often a subheading, both of which are linked to full announcements on the weekly Connections Web page.

 - Announcements that appear on the Web should be brief, generally less than 70 words.
-Submit your announcement in plain text - no italics, boldface or indentations, using the form below.
-Submissions of more than 500 characters will not be accepted by this form.
+Submit your announcement in plain text - no italics, boldface, or indentations, using the form on this page.

 - In the interest of brevity and newsiness, repeat submissions may be denied.